eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignsignergroupApi.md

 <a id="ezsignsignergroupdeleteobjectv1"></a>
 # **EzsignsignergroupDeleteObjectV1**
-> EzsignsignergroupDeleteObjectV1Response EzsignsignergroupDeleteObjectV1 (int pkiEzsignsignergroupID)
+> CommonResponse EzsignsignergroupDeleteObjectV1 (int pkiEzsignsignergroupID)

 Delete an existing Ezsignsignergroup